Treatment Services for Pregnant Women with Substance Use Disorder

 information on Federal Legislation and State of Nevada Regulations on CARA Plans

-of Care please view Resources and Materials attached below.
+of Care please view the Resources and Materials linked below.

 The Nevada Perinatal Health Initiative

-The Nevada Perinatal Health Initiative has been underway for more than a year.
-This network of medical professionals, social workers, hospitals, clinics, behavioral health programs, and policymakers has been meeting regularly to improve health outcomes for pregnant women and women of childbearing age impacted by substance use.
-This includes a statewide Reproductive Health Network (RHN), a Comprehensive Addiction Recovery Act (CARA) workgroup, a Provider Education and Practice Standards (PEPS) workgroup, and leadership from a Core Team of subject matter experts.
-These dedicated participants have accomplished many things in support of women and families in our state.
-For more information about participation in any of these work groups please contact the Women’s Services Coordinator, Aundrea Ogushi at aogushi@health.nv.gov or nevadaperinatalhealth@gmail.com
+The Nevada Perinatal Health Initiative has been underway since 2018.
+This network of medical professionals, social workers, hospitals, clinics, behavioral health programs, and policymakers has been meeting regularly to improve health outcomes for pregnant individuals and individuals of childbearing age impacted by substance use.
+This includes a statewide Reproductive Health Network (RHN), a Comprehensive Addiction Recovery Act (CARA) workgroup, and leadership from a Core Team of subject matter experts.
+These dedicated participants have accomplished many things in support of people and families in our state.
+For more information about participation in any of these work groups please contact the Women’s Services Coordinator, Abigail Hatefi a.hatefi@health.nv.gov or nevadaperinatalhealth@gmail.com

 Resources and Materials